Bachelor's Degree in American Sign Language

 Why Study American Sign Language at Lamar?

-The Lamar University Department of Deaf Studies & Deaf Education is an accredited member of the Council on Education of the Deaf.
+The Lamar University Department of Deaf Studies and Deaf Education is an accredited member of the Council on Education of the Deaf.
 Lamar presents ASL as a culture- and community-based language that interacts with other world languages.
 Our program techniques include immersion and bilingual-bicultural comparison classes, community interaction, research, lab activities and use of digital video technology.

 You will gain documented proficiency in ASL, validity within the deaf community and networking opportunities within the professional community.
 You will graduate from this program prepared for a career as an ASL interpreter, advocate or educator.